UC San Diego’s Admissions Office handles undergraduate admissions for both freshmen and transfer students.

 ADMISSIONS NOTE FOR 2016 TRANSFER STUDENTS

-Beginning Fall 2016 all transfer students admitted/entering FA16 must be a declared major in the Department of Economics at the time of admission to UC San Diego.
+All transfer students admitted/entering FA16 must be a declared major in the Department of Economics at the time of admission to UC San Diego.
 Undeclared transfer students, or transfer students declared in another major department, will not be able to declare a major in the Department of Economics (including double majors) at any time.

 Entry to the Majors: Beginning Fall 2015, the Department of Economics determined that freshmen and continuing students wishing to declare one of our majors must meet course and grade criteria prior to requesting to declare Economics, Management Science, or the Joint Mathematics/Economics major.